ARCCSS-extremes/climpact/README.md

 2. Install the required R-packages.
 This step can take several minutes and only needs to be done once.

    In Windows: open R and select "File->Change dir..." and select the climpact-master directory created in step 1.
-Then type;
+Then type:

    *source('server/climpact.master.installer.r')*

-   In Linux/MacOS: in a terminal window navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line) and type;
+   In Linux/MacOS: in a terminal window navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line) and type:

    *source('server/climpact.master.installer.r')*